First day? Welcome!

-NEW YORK, March 21, 2013 / — Some call it “the other March madness.”
-It's nail-biting season now through April as college acceptance / rejection and financial aid letters land in family mailboxes.
+NEW YORK, March 18, 2015 — Some call it “the other March madness.”
+It's nail-biting season now through April as college acceptance / rejection and financial aid award letters land in applicants' e-mail and snail mailboxes.

-According to The Princeton Review's 2013 "College Hopes & Worries Survey" - an annual poll of college applicants and parents of applicants – stress levels are high and worries about college costs are higher than ever.
-Eighty-nine percent of survey respondents this year say financial aid will be "very" necessary to pay for college and within that cohort 66% say "extremely" necessary (a 5% increase over 2012).
-Nonetheless, 100% of the respondents believe college will be "worth it" and 51% see a "potentially better job / higher income" as the main benefit of the diploma.
+According to The Princeton Review's 2015 “College Hopes & Worries Survey” — the Company's 12th annual poll of college applicants and parents — concerns about college costs are soaring.
+Ninety percent of respondents this year said financial aid will be Very necessary to pay for college.
+Within that cohort 66% said Extremely necessary.

 The colleges students most named as their “dream college” were: